neutrinoceros/vac2fost/README.rst

         conda develop . # if you wish to actively modify the package as you use it

-Finally, if you wish to use ``vac2fost.py`` from command line, the recommended fashion is to create a symbolic link to the main file, as part of your ``$PATH`` and treat it as an executable.
+- if you wish to use ``vac2fost.py`` from command line, the recommended fashion is to create a symbolic link to the main file, as part of your ``$PATH`` and treat it as an executable.
 For instance:

     .. code-block:: bash